Akash-K-2424/Optimizing_IT_Support_Team_Performance/README.md

-# Optimizing IT Support Team Performance
+# Optimizing IT Support Team Performance Using Analytics

 A data-driven analytics project designed to analyze IT support ticket data, identify performance trends, and provide actionable insights for improving service efficiency and reducing resolution times.